-Ghana's Yiadom admits penalty was 'soft'
+Ghana's Yiadom reacts to World Cup play-offs

-Ghana's Andy Yiadom admits penalty against South Africa was 'soft'
+Ghana's Andy Yiadom reacts to win over South Africa in World Cup qualifiers

 Last updated on .From the section Sport Africa

-Reading defender Andy Yiadom has admitted that the controversial penalty awarded to his Ghana side in their World Cup qualifying win over South Africa was 'soft'.
+Reading defender Andy Yiadom has been talking about the controversial penalty awarded to his Ghana side in their World Cup qualifying win over South Africa.

 The victory for the Black Stars saw them qualify for Africa's World Cup play-offs at the expense of Bafana Bafana, who had needed a draw to progress.